 - Suppliers must embed basic business principles in their activities and conduct in a Code of Business Standards or equivalent.
-This should include acknowledgement and commitment to adhere to local laws and regulations. - Lloyd's expects suppliers to have policies and controls in place to mitigate financial crime, such as anti-bribery & corruption and anti-financial crime polices. - Suppliers must ensure that they comply with UK and all other applicable sanction regimes and obligations. - Suppliers must have and adhere to reasonable and lawful payment policies with their own suppliers and subcontractors. - Suppliers must not engage in any form of bribery, including making facilitation payments, or in any way facilitate tax evasion. - Where suppliers outsource aspects of their deliverables or processes, they must ensure that their supply chain or subcontractors comply with the requirements set out in this Code. - Suppliers must notify Lloyd's of proposed changes in their ownership structure or within their senior management. - Supplier should notify Lloyd's of any illegal activity identified (whether successful or not) in relation to the engagement as soon as possible.
+This should include acknowledgement and commitment to adhere to local laws and regulations. - Lloyd's expects suppliers to have policies and/or controls in place to mitigate financial crime, including in respect of anti-bribery & corruption, anti-money laundering, fraud (including failure to prevent fraud under the Economic Crime and Corporate Transparency Act 2023), sanctions, anti-facilitation of tax evasion and market abuse. - Suppliers shall comply with all applicable laws, statutes, regulations, and codes relating to anti-bribery and anti-corruption, including but not limited to the Bribery Act 2010. - Suppliers must ensure that they comply with UK and all other applicable international sanction regimes in which they operate in.
+Suppliers must have and adhere to reasonable and lawful payment policies with their own suppliers and subcontractors. - Suppliers must not engage in acts or any form of bribery, including making facilitation payments, or in any way facilitate tax evasion. - Suppliers must disclose any potential, perceived or actual conflicts of interest to Lloyd's.
+Measures should be taken for suppliers to avoid any activities or relationships that could create a conflict of interest. - Lloyd's is governed by UK Market Abuse Regulation.
+Where the supplier acting on Lloyd's behalf has access to material non-public information held by Lloyd's, the supplier is responsible for maintaining confidentiality and their own insider lists as well as managing their own undertakings.
+In such circumstances, Lloyd's will provide the supplier with a letter explaining its obligations - Where suppliers subcontract aspects of their deliverables or processes (as may be agreed by Lloyd's), they must ensure that their supply chain or subcontractors comply with the requirements set out in this Code and inform Lloyd's of the subcontractor used for the purpose of activities conducted on behalf of Lloyd's.
+Suppliers must conduct due diligence on their own suppliers.

+- Suppliers must notify Lloyd's of proposed changes in their ownership structure or within their senior management. - Supplier should notify Lloyd's of any illegal activity identified (whether successful or not) in relation to the engagement as soon as possible by using our whistleblowing procedures found here.